DiltheyLab/MPore/README.md

 export REBASE_Motifs=TSV_REBASE_data.tsv
 export MODE=2
 ```
-- INPUT_CSV is the csv file created in step 1
+- `INPUT_CSV`: the CSV file created in step 1
-- OUTPUT_DIR is the path where the results should be saved to
+- `OUTPUT_DIR`: directory where the results will be saved
-- DORADO_PATH is the directory in which dorado is saved
+- `DORADO_PATH`: path to the Dorado installation
-- USER_MOTIF_LIST list of Motifs of interest
+- `USER_MOTIF_LIST`: list of motifs of interest
-- INCLUDE_REBASE includes motifs and findings from REBASE next t the Motifs of interest
+- `INCLUDE_REBASE`: includes motifs and results from REBASE in addition to the motifs of interest
-- TSV_DATA includes methylatransferases their recognition sites and catalyzed methylation from [REBASE](http://rebase.neb.com/rebase/rebase.html)
+- `TSV_DATA`: [REBASE](http://rebase.neb.com/rebase/rebase.html)-derived file listing methyltransferases, their recognition sites, and associated methylation types
-- TSV_REBASE_data includes methyltransferases their recognition sites and catalyzed methylation from [REBASE](http://rebase.neb.com/rebase/rebase.html) in an concatenated format
+- `TSV_REBASE_data`: concatenated [REBASE](http://rebase.neb.com/rebase/rebase.html) file with methyltransferases, recognition sites, and methylation types
-- SPLIT toggles on a memory efficient workflow at the cost of runtime
+- `SPLIT`: enables a memory-efficient workflow at the cost of longer runtime, while creating splitted results
-- LOG_ANALYSIS toggles on MPores statistical modelling
+- `LOG_ANALYSIS`: enables MPore’s statistical modeling
-- MODE=2 intiates the isolate-specific analysis in which for each isolate a regularized logistic regression is fitted (else if no MODE is set the default is cross-isolate analysis)
+- `MODE=2`: initiates isolate-specific analysis, where a regularized logistic regression is fitted for each isolate (default mode without this variable is cross-isolate analysis)

 It is recommended to toggle on LOG_ANALYSIS to activate MPores activity assesment for candidate methyltransferses.
 SPLIT should  be toggled on if the user is unsure about RAM capacity.